jck-d-rpr/oh-my-zsh-solarized-powerline-theme/README.md

 ###Requirements
 - Vim Powerline patched font: See [Powerline for vim](https://github.com/Lokaltog/vim-powerline.git) for more info.
 - Z shell (zsh): See [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) for more info.
+- (OPTIONAL) [GIT Super Prompt](https://github.com/olivierverdier/zsh-git-prompt).(The required code is included which too is optional)

 ###Installation
 **Manual / oh-my-zsh**